Coronavirus Job Retention Scheme

 The Coronavirus Job Retention Scheme (CJRS) was a furlough scheme announced by Rishi Sunak, the Chancellor of the Exchequer, on 20 March 2020, during the COVID-19 pandemic in the United Kingdom.
 The scheme was announced as providing grants to employers to pay 80% of a staff wage and employment costs each month, up to a total of £2,500 per person per month.
-The scheme covered the period 1 March 2020 until 30 September 2021, and had a total cost of £70 Billion.
 The scheme initially ran for three months and was backdated to 1 March.
+The scheme ultimately covered the period 1 March 2020 until 30 September 2021, and had a total cost of £70 billion.